heathbar019/Writeups/2024-04-12-b01lers-CTF/misc_chest_mix/README.md

 ## Extra

 Just for fun, I wanted to see if I could find the piece of paper with the flag on it within the actual game.
-If we scroll down a tiny bit from where the flag was, we can find information on the actual chest block that contains the paper, specifically its coordinates.
+If we scroll down a tiny bit from where the flag was, we can find information on the actual chest block that contains the paper, specifically it's coordinates.

 ![image](https://github.com/heathbar019/Writeups/assets/114100890/e1497565-ef04-427e-8aee-21c3a3037e78)